shop-gang/caramel/server/README.md

 > - `services/` – Service layer for business logic and integrations
 > - `utils/` – Utility functions

+## Implementation Status (as of May 27, 2025)

+### Completed Features

+- Calendar API with full CRUD operations
+  - Get all calendars and specific calendar by ID
+  - Create new calendars with events
+  - Update existing calendars
+  - Delete calendars
+- TypeScript migration for calendar routes
+- Comprehensive test coverage (100% statements, 84.21% branches)
+- Error handling for all endpoints

+### Next Steps

+- Database integration with PostgreSQL and Prisma
+- PDF export functionality
+- External calendar service integration
+- Project save/load features
+- GenAI integration for themes

+For detailed API documentation, see [API Documentation](../docs/API.md).

 ## Backend Vision & Role

 - **Project Goal:** Orchestrate a magical, effortless experience for crafting stunningly unique, personalized, printable calendars using AI.